RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Making-your-bot-persistent.md

 For more technical details, please refer to the documentation of [`BasePersistence`](https://python-telegram-bot.readthedocs.io/telegram.ext.basepersistence.html#telegram-ext-basepersistence), [`PicklePersistence`](https://python-telegram-bot.readthedocs.io/telegram.ext.picklepersistence.html#telegram-ext-picklepersistence)

-### ⚠️ Note
+> [!NOTE]
-Although `PicklePersistence` does the 'placeholder' process described above, all the data are deep copied with `copy.deepcopy` before being handed over to persistence.
+> Although `PicklePersistence` does the 'placeholder' process described above, all the data are deep copied with `copy.deepcopy` before being handed over to persistence.
 This means that you should either store only copyable data (e.g. no `telegram.Bot` objects) and/or ensure that your stored data defines appropriate custom deepcopy behavior.
 This technical detail is described in a note [here](https://docs.python-telegram-bot.org/telegram.ext.application.html#telegram.ext.Application.update_persistence)